University Catalog 2026-2027

 Gregg Museum of Art & Design

-The Gregg Museum of Art & Design is NC State’s collecting museum, with more than 54,000 examples of contemporary and historic ceramics, textiles, glass, furniture, photography, paintings, sculptures, folk and outsider art, archaeological artifacts, works on paper and fashion garments preserved in its permanent collection.
-With frequently changing exhibitions and interesting programs, every visit is special.
+The Gregg Museum of Art & Design is NC State’s collecting museum, with a permanent collection spanning ceramics, textiles, glass, furniture, photography, paintings, sculpture, and works on paper.
+Rotating exhibitions and public programs provide ongoing opportunities for engagement.

 Price Music Center (PMC)